-Academic Advisor: A resource person able to help you plan your course of study and select appropriate courses.
+Academic Advisor: A person in the Academic Advisement Department who is able to help you plan your course of study and select appropriate courses to reach your educational and career goals.

 Adjunct Faculty: Part-time certified instructors.

 AGEC: The Arizona General Education Curriculum (AGEC) is a thirty-five semester credit "block" that you can complete at Rio Salado College.
 Completion of the AGEC means that you will have met the lower-division general studies requirements at any of the Arizona public universities.